wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Artisans, group buys, and Massdrop

-While there is a lot of in-stock mass-produced items ready for purchase, there are also a lot of really cool artisan and maker pieces in the community.
+If you are interested in elevating your keyboard to art, [Jelly Key][16] provides handmade limited-run single keycaps which are expensive but gorgeous.

 Given that keyboards require massive physical production, a lot of niche products require "group buys" which sometimes also happen on [Massdrop][8].
 This is basically a pre-order system where the order isn't fulfilled until enough people pre-order to make it economically viable to do a production run.

-Also, it's always a good idea to get on some keyboard-centric mailing lists.
-In addition to Massdrop, I would suggest subscribing to [Kono Store][9].
-Despite the terrible company name, I can also recommend [Signature Plastics][10].
+Group buys are sort of like a Kickstarter in that they usually take a long time and sometimes they get cancelled because something horrible happens.

+Keyboard company mailing lists are useful for new product awareness.
+In addition to Massdrop, [Kono Store][9] and [Signature Plastics][10] are nice.

-I also like browsing the pictures on [r/MechanicalKeyboards][11] for inspiration, though I've yet to contribute to the discussion.
+You can browse the pictures on [r/MechanicalKeyboards][11] for inspiration.

-It's worth checking out if your city has a local keyboard club you can visit.
+It's worth checking out if your city has a local keyboard club meetup you can attend.

 ## Conclusion